asapii/iphistory_collector/README.md

 ## Overview
 IP_History_Collector is a tool to inspect historical IP Address each NetworkInterfaces.
-In the case of IPv4 Interfaces, collect past IPv4 Private IP Address.
+In the case of IPv4 Interfaces, collect past Private IPv4 Address.
 For IPv6 Interfaces, it collects almost all types of addresses, including Global Unicast Addresses.